Quantum geometric tensor determines the pure-state i.i.d. conversion rate in the resource theory of asymmetry for any compact Lie group: Preliminaries

-In RTA for a Lie group, we can define QGT using a natural parametric family of a pure state defined with a projective unitary representation.
+Having introduced the general definitions above, we now proceed to the RTA setup.
+In RTA for a Lie group, we can define the QGT using a natural parametrized family of pure states defined with a projective unitary representation.
 Let $G$ be a Lie group, and $\dim G$ denote its dimension as a smooth manifold.
-Elements in the neighborhood of the identity $e\in G$ can be parametrized as $g(\bm{\lambda})=e^{\ii \sum_{\mu=1}^{\dim G}\lambda^\mu A_\mu}$ by using a basis $\{A_\mu\}_{\mu=1}^{\dim G}$ of the Lie algebra $\mathfrak{g}$, where the convention in physics for the definition of Lie algebra is adopted, which differs from that in mathematics by a factor of the imaginary unit.
-Given a projective unitary representation $U$, we define $\ket{\xi(\bm{\lambda})}\coloneqq U(g(\bm{\lambda}))\ket{\psi}$ for a pure state $\ket{\psi}$.
+Elements in the neighborhood of the identity $e\in G$ can be parametrized by $\lambda\in\mathbb{R}^{\dim G}$ as $g(\lambda)=e^{\ii \lambda^\mu A_\mu}$ by using a basis $\{A_\mu\}_{\mu=1}^{\dim G}$ of the Lie algebra $\mathfrak{g}$.
+Here, the convention in physics for the definition of Lie algebra is adopted, which differs from that in mathematics by a factor of the imaginary unit.
+Given a projective unitary representation $U$, we define $\ket{\xi(\lambda)}\coloneqq U(g(\lambda))\ket{\psi}$ for a pure state $\ket{\psi}$.
 For simplicity, we assume that the map $U$ is differentiable, which follows from continuity in the case of unitary representations.
 We treat the cases where $U$ is continuous but not differentiable in Appendix~\ref{app:differentiability_of_reprensetation}.
 For a given $U$, we introduce Hermitian operators